 I decided to do a WSET (Wine and Spirits Education Trust) course on a whim.
-I felt restless at work and in need of a new challenge.
+Restless in my day job on a TV magazine, I needed a new challenge.

 But what could I learn?
 I’d already sunk myself into astronomy books and photography magazines; martial arts was an ongoing trip.
 I loved travel and food writing, but everyone was doing that.
 I needed a niche… and suddenly it seemed so obvious.
 I could combine my thirst for knowledge with my thirst for wine.
 I’d always loved wine, but what did I know about it?
 Not very much, if I was honest.

 A quick search revealed WSET to be the globally recognised, industry-standard qualification to have.
 The Level 1 looked a bit too basic even for me, but the intermediate Level 2 could be done in a few weeks and only cost a few hundred pounds.
 I booked myself onto the soonest available course in my area.

 Within half an hour of turning up I sensed I was the least knowledgeable person in the class.
 There were about 20 of us, and quite a few already worked in the drinks industry, albeit in entry-level positions.
 The tutor told us he hoped we would all pass, with seven or eight getting a merit and two or three a distinction.
 I realised this was going to be tougher than anticipated, and set the merit as my goal.

 Turns out I had a reasonable nose, but at this level that wasn’t much help.
 What you really need at Level 2 is tactical revision skills.
 And this is an ability I’ve always had.
 At school I always seemed to get good marks in exams, despite being a bit of a slacker throughout the rest of the year.
 This wasn’t down to good memory or because I was particularly smart; it was because, I believe, I was adept at picking out the most relevant crumbs of information from the text books.